 Two regular pentagons and a regular decagon, all with the same side length, can completely surround a point, as shown.

-A square, a regular pentagon, and a regular $n$-gon, all with the same side length, also completely surround a point.
+An equilateral triangle, a square, and a regular $n$-gon, all with the same side length, also completely surround a point.
 Find $n$.